What is Inflation?

 Scenario 2: Nearing Retirement at Age 60

-Practical Tips to Plan for Inflation and Its Impact on Retirement Income
+Practical Tips to Plan for Inflation and It’s Impact on Retirement Income

 Run Different Realistic Inflation Scenarios